Truthfully, I categorize his statement as flat-out bonkers.

 Pretty unbelievable when you think about it.

-And we're talking about the disaster unfolding before our eyes, and is probably will go down as the worst fire in the history of the country when it's all said and done.
+And we're talking about the disaster unfolding before our eyes and is probably will go down as the worst fire in the history of the country when it's all said and done.

-I don't know if you knew this, but a number of years ago I went to the San Joaquin Valley and all of the you know, probably hundreds of thousands of acres, certainly thousands and thousands of them, farmland were not usable because the state refused to give the farmers the water to protect the delta smelt.
+I don't know if you knew this, but a number of years ago, I went to the San Joaquin Valley and all of the, you know, probably hundreds of thousands of acres, certainly thousands and thousands of them farmland were not usable because the state refused to give the farmers the water to protect the Delta smelt.

-The delta smelt is like a minnow fish that you would use for bait if you like to go fishing.
+The Delta smelt is like a minnow fish that you would use for bait if you like to go fishing.

 Can you explain that to me?

-Well, they're very they're giving it to big acts.
+Well, they're giving it to big act.

-There's one family in particular, the resnics that control a vast majority of the state's water.
+There's one family in particular, the Rusniks, that control a vast majority of the state's water.

 It's extraordinarily corrupt, Sean.